Human–dinosaur coexistence: Birds

 Birds evolved from a group of theropod dinosaurs (Paraves) during the Jurassic period.
 Modern birds are cladistically and phylogenetically dinosaurs, and humanity has thus coexisted with avian dinosaurs since the first humans appeared on Earth.
 However, in a narrow and more colloquial sense, the term "dinosaur" often refers specifically to non-avian dinosaurs, all of which died out in the Cretaceous–Paleogene extinction about 66 million years ago, while the genus Homo emerged only about 3 million years ago, leaving a period of tens of millions of years between the last dinosaurs and the first humans.

 The most massive birds known to have coexisted with humans are the moa of New Zealand and the elephant birds of Madagascar.
 The largest moa, the South Island giant moa (Dinornis robustus), could reach heights of over 3.5 meters (11.5 feet).
 Both the moa and the elephant birds went extinct not long after humans arrived to their respective islands, likely as a result of human hunting.
 It is unclear if humans ever coexisted with the terror birds of South America since most (perhaps all) species appear to already have been extinct before humans arrived.
-The most massive dinosaur alive today is the ostrich and the smallest is the bee hummingbird, which is also the smallest known dinosaur.
+The most massive avian dinosaur descendant alive today is the ostrich and the smallest is the bee hummingbird.